jacomoelLTU/sos-ngac/README.md

 I ran into certain issues when installing the core systems that I decided to list here in case it might be of use to anyone.

 1) The Docker setup doesn't seem to work out of the box due to a docker image issue.
-Me and several others have encountered the same issue but it is yet to be fixed.
+Me and several others have encountered the same issue but it is not yet officially fixed.
 See [this issue](https://github.com/eclipse-arrowhead/core-java-spring/issues/361)
-2) I had to install MySQL 5.7+ instead of the newer MySQL 8.0+ versions when doing a native install since the SQL scripts in the core java spring repository utilizes deprecated commands
+2) I had to install MySQL 5.7+ instead of the newer MySQL 8.0+ versions when doing a native install since the SQL scripts in the core java spring repository uses deprecated commands
 3) I had to change my MySQL config file to allow remote connections in order to successfully run the install scripts